antonioconselheiro/twitter-parody/CONTRIBUTE.md

 - In `.devcontainer/devcontainer.json` you can see a set of extensions for vscode libraries and tools used in the project.

 ### Devcontainer VSCode Extensions
-If you contribute code you can suggest including extensions to the development environment vscode.
+If you contribute code you can suggest including extensions to the development environment vscode and request changes in linter rules.

 ### Volumes
 To start the Docker development environment, ensure that all dependent volumes have been created by running `.devcontainer/setup.sh`.
 You can verify if the volumes have been mounted successfully by executing the following commands: